Off-Policy Evaluation in Embedded Spaces: Embedded Off-Policy Evaluation

-In the first instance, assume we have the logging and target policy densities over the embedding space directly.
-Then we can directly evaluate the following estimator under data from the logging policy $(Y_i, g(A_i), C_i)_{i=1}^N$:
+In the first instance, assume we have the target and logging densities $\pi_1, \pi_0$.
+In practice, this might happen if the target and logging policies happened to be modelled by a probabilistic model.
+Then we can directly evaluate the following estimator under data from the logging policy $(Y_i, A_i, G_i, C_i)_{i=1}^N$:

-In the second instance, assume we do not have the densities, but are able to draw samples from the logging policy $(g(A_i), C_i)_{i=1}^N$ and the target policy $(g(A'_i), C_i)_{i=1}^N$.
-Then, we can use the method of \cite{kallusPolicyEvaluationOptimization2018} to relax the indicator function to obtain and the permutation weighting (PW) method of \cite{arbourPermutationWeighting2021} to estimate the density ratio, resulting in the \emph{embedding permutation weighting} estimator: